SM76020/Countdown-Timer/README.md

 1. Open the Countdown Timer in your web browser.
 2. Set the desired countdown duration using the input fields.
 3. Click the "Start" button to begin the countdown.
-4. Use the "Pause" button to temporarily stop the countdown.
-5. Click the "Reset" button to restart the countdown with the original duration.

 ## Contributing

 If you'd like to contribute to this project, please follow these steps: